DanOMearaWD/parking-violation-data-dc-0924/README.md

 # Visualizing Parking Violations in Washington, D.C. – September 2024🏛️

 This project analyzes and visualizes parking violation data from September 2024 in Washington, D.C.
-It uses a Flask application to serve an interactive web page that visualizes the data stored in an SQLite server, providing users with dynamic insights directly from the database.
+It features a Flask application that serves an interactive web page, visualizing data stored in an SQLite server to provide dynamic insights.
+Additionally, a Jupyter notebook is included, which loads the data from the server and generates visualizations using the Seaborn Python library for deeper analysis.

 **Data Source:**